LeamHall/conversationalCoding/Foundations.md

 Define a function that takes a string, and returns "Hello " and the string.

-Define a method that returns the string from the struct.
+Define a method that returns the string from the structure.

-## Main

-Start the main function.

 ### Simple variables